joshmoody24/joshmoody.org/src/content/blog/shopify-ceo-autoresearch-pr.md

 because it seems unsalvageable.
 But I also wouldn't have the guts to close a PR opened by the CEO.
 Therefore, I predict it will stay open forever.

-## Disclaimer

-This post is not intended as a criticism of Tobi.
-I think autoresearch is a cool idea and I like the fact that AI coding tools are giving more people the opportunity to code.
-I am critiquing the hype-based news coverage of this event and the public's lack of interest in primary sources.

 ## TL;DR